saguileran/Simulation-Protocol/readme.md

 const double Utau = 1.0 / tau;
 const double UmUtau = 1 - Utau;
 ```
+Moreover, the LBM use additional constants according to collision operator.

 ## Class

-The code is written with object oriented programming but is not optimized.
+The code is written with object-oriented programming but is not optimized.
 The class name is LatticeBoltzmann and has four vectors associated: velocity (V), weight (W), density function (F), and new density function (Fnew).
-Moreover some auxiliar functions are defined as well as LBM main functions and data exportation.
+Also, some auxiliary functions are defined as well as LBM main functions and data exportation.
 ```c++
 class LatticeBoltzmann
 {